randograms/schema-to-data/README.md

   - *schema-to-data* does not provide a means to seed random data even if some of the underlying libraries provide such functionality
 - Exposing internal dependencies
   - *schema-to-data* is not strictly tied to any underlying library for data generation and will not expose any underlying library
+- Parsing $ref
+  - There are other libraries that can parse $ref before the schema is passed to *schema-to-data*

 ## More Docs